mgarralda/hpc/openmp/readme.txt

+knapsack_dyn_serial.c:
+The initial program given.

+knapsack_dyn_parallel.c:
+The parallelizable program with the pragma sentences.

 run_all_pc.sh:
 A bash program which only can be executed in our own PCs.
 It compiles the serial and the parallel programs and compares the outputs by calling another program (checkOutputs.c program) which compares the both outputs.